The following notes were left the past couple

 ......Patty and Jeff, Wellfleet, MA

-This was our first Vermont summer vacation with the kids,
+This was our first Vermont summer vacation with the

-rowboat were a big hit.
+and the rowboat were a big hit.
 The kids really enjoyed "fishing" with

 their nets from the boat and the shore.
-Lots of nice walks and bike rides
+Lots of nice walks and bike

-grill.
-Our favorite kid friendly activities were days spent at Emerald
+cookouts on the grill.
+Our favorite kid friendly activities were

-Lake State Park and Hapgood Pond in the green Mountain National Forest.
+days spent at Emerald Lake State Park and Hapgood Pond in the green

-Both had nice beaches, shallow swimming, shade, facilities, the kids loved
+Mountain National Forest.
+Both had nice beaches, shallow swimming,

-both.
-Adams Farm was also a big hit, but go early in the day because they
+hit, but go early in the day because they have a lot to do and see.

-have a lot to do and see.
-I really recommend this for families with small
+I really recommend this for families with small kids (but go the

-kids (but go the back roads thorough the town of Stratton, it is much
+back roads thorough the town of Stratton, it is much faster.
+For

-faster.
-For rainy days, Manchester has a nice library with a great children's
+rainy days, Manchester has a nice library with a great children's

 room.
 We also stopped for Penny candy at the General Store.
-You can skip
+You can

-Cole's for an immaculate house and a lovely two weeks in the piece and
+you to the Cole's for an immaculate house and a lovely two weeks

-quiet of Vermont.
+in the piece and quiet of Vermont.

 July 8th: